 SNRE is committed to composting as a way to reduce our overall waste output.
-Everyone is encouraged to compost and we try to make it easy by having providing facilities in the building.Bins can be found in the 1st and 4th floor kitchenettes.
+Everyone is encouraged to compost and we try to make it easy by having providing facilities in the building.Bins can be found in the 1st floor kitchenettes.

 University of Michigan’s Office of Waste Reduction and Recycling partners with a composting facility that does not have the capability to sort contaminants from our compost, so it’s important for us to minimize contaminants.
 Please only put approved items in the compost bin.
 Read below to learn more about what can and cannot go in the bin.